qouteall/immptl/docs/wiki/Commands-Reference.md

 Sculpt the portal by the blocks that it touches.
 It can handle the blocks with irregular shapes, such as cauldron block.

 The argument `adjustPortalBounds` is true by default.
-If true, the portal's position, width and height will be shrinked to fit the portal shape if necessary.
+If true, the portal's width and height will be shrinked to fit the portal shape if necessary.

 ### `/portal shape reset`